TotoooDev/Mango/README.md

 ## For Window users

 1. Clone the repository, and run `GenerateProjects.bat`.
 This will create a solution file for Visual Studio 2022.
 2. Open the solution, and build it.
 Make sure to build in Distribution mode (although it should not make a big difference).
-3. Copy the DLLs from the `Libs\Windows` directory to the binaries contained in the `bin\Distribution-windows-x86_64\Mango` directory.
-Maybe one day I will be motivated enough to make this a post-build task but today is not that day :(
+The binaries will be generated in the `bin\Distribution-windows-x86_64\Mango` directory.
+3. Run Mango.
 4. ???
-5. Profit
+5. Profit.

 ## For Linuwux users

 1. You'll need to install `GLFW3` first (the way to install it will depend on you distribution)
 2. Clone the repository and run `GenerateProjects.sh`.
 This will create all the Makefiles necessary.
+3. Run `make`.
+The binaries will be generated in the `bin\Distribution-windows-x86_64\Mango` directory.
-3. Run `make`
+4. Run Mango.
-4. ???
+5. ???
-5. Profit
+6. Profit